 During the winter season, it’s important to support your body in staying healthy!
 In the last decade, it’s become more popular to rely on vaccines to protect us from the flu, but there are some problems with this practice, which are seldom discussed.

 In fact, the effectiveness of flu shots has not been proven yet.
 Before you commit to spending one or two weeks with a runny nose, cough, and temperature, check out these 7 ways to stay flu-free this winter!

 1. Feed your immunity

-To stay flue free this winter you need avoid gluten, sugar, and processed foods, which extremely decrease immune function.
+To stay flue-free this winter you need to avoid gluten, sugar, and processed foods, which extremely decrease immune function.
 Start your day with a smoothie full of healthy fats (coconut or almond milk, almond butter, avocado), frozen berries, and some protein powder.
 Nourishing soups, dark greens, colorful salads, and vegetables are also packed with flu-fighting phytonutrients.

 2. Take a Vitamin D